The arrangement of the upper teeth in humans. Features of the structure of teeth

 • Molars.
 Three large outer teeth in each row are aimed at grinding coarse substances.

-• fangs and the incisors are included in the anterior group, or "smile zone", the molars of a person - in the chewing segment.
+• Fangs and the incisors are included in the anterior group, or “smile zone”, human molars are in the chewing segment.

 In addition, teeth are divided into temporary and permanent.
-In the first case, we are talking about dairy, which appear in children from the fifth month of life to three years.
-In the second, the final bite is implied, which is formed in the period from six to thirteen years.
-Milk teeth differ from permanent teeth only in size, and in structure they are identical.
+In the first case, we are talking about dairy products that appear in children from the fifth month of life to three years.
+The second refers to the final bite, which is formed in the period from six to thirteen years.
+Milk teeth differ from permanent teeth only in size, but in structure they are identical.

 How many teeth does a person have?

-The number of teeth in a person depends on age and anatomical features.
-The child has a set of 20 milk teeth, which are replaced by a permanent bite of 28 teeth.
-The third molars erupt, as a rule, after twenty years or do not grow at all, which is not a pathology.
+The number of teeth a person has depends on age and anatomical features.
+The child has a set of 20 primary teeth, which are replaced by a permanent bite of 28 teeth.
+Third molars erupt, as a rule, after twenty years or do not grow at all, which is not a pathology.

 In dentistry, a single numbering of human teeth is adopted.
-Doctors classify the teeth as lower and upper, distinguish the right and left segments of the jaws.
+Doctors classify teeth as lower and upper and distinguish the right and left segments of the jaws.
 Each of them includes two incisors, a canine, two premolars and three molars.
-The countdown starts from the first front tooth and ends, respectively, with the “eight”.
-Sometimes a number is added to the serial number indicating the location area.
+The countdown starts from the first front tooth and ends, accordingly, with a figure eight.
+Sometimes a number is added to the serial number indicating the location zone.
 For example, the right canine of the top row is numbered 13.
-This order in a schematic representation is called the formula of human teeth.
+This order in the schematic diagram is called the formula of human teeth.

 Polyodontia

-In rare cases, there is such an anomaly as polyodontics - supernumerary, or extra teeth in a person.
-Dental units can appear in the milk and permanent occlusion anywhere in the jaw, isolated or fused with the main teeth.
-The defect affects not only the aesthetics of the smile, but also leads to the formation of incorrect occlusion, worsens the quality of chewing food, diction.
-Most often, supernumerary teeth are removed or built into the dentition in childhood.
+In rare cases, an anomaly such as polyodontia is observed - supernumerary, or extra teeth in a person.
+Dental units can appear in the primary and permanent dentition anywhere in the jaw, separate from or fused with the main teeth.
+The defect affects not only the aesthetics of the smile, but also leads to the formation of incorrect occlusion, impairs the quality of chewing food and diction.
+Most often, supernumerary teeth are removed in childhood or built into the dentition.

-There is also a deviation opposite in meaning called adentia - congenital or acquired absence of dental units.
+There is also a deviation of the opposite meaning called edentia - congenital or acquired absence of dental units.
 The causes of the phenomenon include heredity or improper development of the embryo in the womb.
-People without teeth cannot fully eat and talk, have a deformed facial contour and weakened immunity.
+People without teeth cannot fully eat and speak, have a deformed facial contour and weakened immunity.

 The upper central incisors are twice as wide as their antagonists.
 The remaining dental units of the same name have approximately equal parameters.
-The size is determined using special tables with the optimal value and tolerances.
-Experienced doctors calculate proportions by dividing the length of a person's teeth by their width.
+The size is determined using special tables with the optimal size and permissible deviations.
+Experienced doctors calculate proportions by dividing the length of a person’s teeth by the width.
 A result of about 0.75 millimeters is considered close to ideal.
-For a more detailed diagnosis, other professional formulas and methods are used.
+For more detailed diagnostics, other professional formulas and techniques are used.

-Size deviations from the norm occur due to improper jaw formation, fusion of tooth buds, or genetic predisposition.
-Teeth that are too large are called macrodentia, abnormally small teeth are called microdentia.
-Pathologies are accompanied by malocclusion and chewing functions, however, they are successfully corrected by the dentist.
+Size deviations from the norm occur due to improper formation of the jaw, fusion of tooth buds, or genetic predisposition.
+Teeth that are too large are called macrodentia, and abnormally small teeth are called microdentia.
+Pathologies are accompanied by problems with bite and chewing functions, but can be successfully corrected by a dentist.

 Interesting fact!

 The longest tooth in the world belongs to an Indian teenager.
-The size of his crown is almost four centimeters.
-About a year ago, the tooth was removed, and the young man got into the Guinness Book of Records.
+The size of its crown is almost four centimeters.
+About a year ago, the tooth was removed, and the young man was included in the Guinness Book of Records.

 Anatomy

-From the point of view of anatomy, a human tooth consists of three parts.
+From an anatomical point of view, a human tooth consists of three parts.

 • Crown.
-Visible part protruding above the gum.
-It has four sides: occlusive, or cutting edge, in contact with antagonist teeth; a contact wall adjacent to adjacent dental units; vestibular and lingual surfaces facing the lips and tongue, respectively.
+The visible part protruding above the gum.
+It has four sides: the occlusal, or cutting edge, in contact with the antagonist teeth; contact wall adjacent to adjacent dental units; vestibular and lingual surfaces facing the lips and tongue, respectively.

 • Root.
-It is fixed in the hole with connective tissue, located in the deepening of the jaw.
+Fixed in the socket by connective tissue, located in the recess of the jaw.
 As a rule, premolars have two roots, and molars have three, four or even five.
 The remaining dental units have one root canal.

 • Neck.
-It is located between the crown part and the root of a human tooth, surrounded by periodontium.
+It is located between the coronal part and the root of a human tooth, surrounded by periodontium.

 Histology

 What are human teeth made of?
-Consider the structure of a human tooth in section.
+Let's look at the cross-section of the structure of a human tooth.

 • Enamel.
-Transparent protective coating of the crown, almost entirely composed of inorganic trace elements.
+A transparent protective coating of the crown, almost entirely consisting of inorganic microelements.

 • Dentine.
-The hard base of the tooth, containing 80% mineral components and 20% organic matter.
-The shade of dentin is responsible for the color of the dental units, as it shines through the enamel.
+The hard base of the tooth, containing 80% mineral components and 20% organic substances.
+The shade of dentin is responsible for the color of dental units, as it shines through the enamel.

 • Cement.
-Bone covering the tooth root.
-It plays the role of a fastener connecting the tooth with the alveolus.
+The bone tissue covering the tooth root.
+Plays the role of a fastening element connecting the tooth to the alveolus.

 • Pulp.
 Soft tissue filled with bundles of nerves and capillaries.
 Painful sensations during caries are explained precisely by the presence of nerve endings.

-"Wisdom tooth" - the third extreme molar, having from three to five roots.
-In structure, it is no different from the "neighbors".
-To the question "How many wisdom teeth does a person have?" cannot be answered unambiguously.
+A “wisdom tooth” is the third outer molar with three to five roots.
+In structure it is no different from its “neighbors”.
+To the question “How many wisdom teeth does a person have?” cannot be answered unambiguously.
 They erupt around the age of twenty, one on each side of both jaws.
 However, there are people without wisdom teeth.
-This is a variant of the norm, since in the process of human evolution the need for the "eight" has disappeared, and the structure of the jaws has undergone corresponding changes.
-To date, the third molars are considered a vestigial organ.
+This is a variant of the norm, since in the process of human evolution the need for the “eight” disappeared, and the structure of the jaws underwent corresponding changes.
+Today, third molars are considered a vestigial organ.

 Dental health and human health

-The relationship between teeth and human organs is not obvious at first glance, but oral health directly affects the functioning of the whole organism.
+The connection between teeth and human organs is not obvious at first glance, but oral health directly affects the functioning of the entire body.

-• GIT.
-Pathologies of the dentition reduce the quality of chewing food, disrupting digestion.
+• Gastrointestinal tract.
+Dental pathologies reduce the quality of chewing food, disrupting digestion.

-• The immune system.
-Diseases of the oral cavity weaken the general immunity.
-As a result, it is difficult for the body to resist bacteria and viruses, especially active during epidemics.
+• Immune system.
+Oral diseases weaken the overall immune system.
+As a result, it is difficult for the body to resist bacteria and viruses, which are especially active during epidemics.

 • Heart and blood vessels.
-Inflammation of the tissues of the oral cavity can be accompanied by suppuration, which, in turn, cause intoxication, causing heart failure and angina attacks.
+Inflammation of the tissues of the oral cavity can be accompanied by suppuration, which, in turn, causes intoxication, causing heart failure and angina attacks.

-The health of the dentition itself is affected by nutrition, stress, ecology and bad habits.
+The health of the dentition itself is affected by nutrition, stress, environment and bad habits.
 The teeth of a smoker, for example, have a yellow coating and are prone to early loss.

-The use of sweets provokes the development of caries - the destruction of hard dental tissues, starting with the demineralization of enamel.
-Poor dental care and untimely treatment contribute to the appearance of such inflammatory complications of this disease as pulpitis, periodontitis or tooth cyst.
+Eating sweets provokes the development of caries - the destruction of hard dental tissues, starting with demineralization of the enamel.
+Poor dental care and untimely treatment contribute to the appearance of inflammatory complications of this disease such as pulpitis, periodontitis or dental cyst.

-Healthy human teeth provide not only the coordinated work of the whole organism, but also external attractiveness.
-Responsible attitude to oral hygiene, quitting smoking and regular visits to the dentist for preventive examinations will help to maintain a perfect smile for many years.
+Healthy human teeth ensure not only the coordinated functioning of the whole organism, but also external attractiveness.
+A responsible attitude towards oral hygiene, quitting smoking and regular visits to the dentist for preventive examinations will help you maintain a perfect smile for many years.

-Teeth are an important part of the human speech and chewing apparatus.
+An important part of the human speech and chewing apparatus are teeth.
 They take part in breathing and chewing, in the formation of voice and speech.
-Teeth are incapable of self-healing, and their strength is very apparent.
-Knowledge of the structure of the teeth helps a person to properly care for them and navigate the recommendations of dentists.
+Teeth are incapable of self-healing, and their strength is only apparent.
+Knowledge of the structure of teeth helps a person to properly care for them and navigate dentists’ recommendations.

-In dentistry, doctors use special numbering for diagnostics and ease of filling out a patient card.
+In dentistry, doctors use special numbering for diagnosis and ease of filling out patient records.

-It is customary to write down the arrangement of all teeth in the form of a special formula, which is called the dental formula.
+The order of all teeth is usually written down in the form of a special formula, which is called the dental formula.

-In different systems, teeth or groups of teeth that perform the same functions are indicated by Roman or Arabic numerals and letters.
+In different systems, teeth or groups of teeth that perform the same functions are designated by Roman or Arabic numerals and letters.

-There are many systems for designating teeth.
-This is the standard Zsigmondy-Palmer system, and the universal alphanumeric system, and the Haderup system, and the international Viola system.
+There are many systems for naming teeth.
+These are the standard Zsigmondy-Palmer system, the universal alphanumeric system, the Haderup system, and the international Viola system.

 Photo: Designation of teeth according to the Zsigmondy-Palmer system

-The Zsigmondy-Palmer (square-digit) system was adopted as early as 1876.
-Its principle is that the teeth of an adult are indicated by the usual Arabic numerals from 1 to 8, and in children by Roman numerals from I to V.
+The Zsigmondy-Palmer system (square-digital) was adopted back in 1876.
+Its principle is that the teeth of an adult are designated by the usual Arabic numerals from 1 to 8, and in children by Roman numerals from I to V.

-In the Haderup system, Arabic numerals are used to designate teeth, in the bottom row with a "-" sign, and in the top row with a "+" sign.
-Milk teeth are numbered from 1 to 5 with the addition of "0" and signs "-" and "+" by analogy with permanent teeth.
+In the Haderup system, Arabic numerals are used to designate teeth, in the bottom row with a “-” sign, and in the top row with a “+” sign.
+Milk teeth are designated by numbers from 1 to 5 with the addition of “0” and the signs “-” and “+” by analogy with permanent teeth.

-The universal alphanumeric system adopted by the ADA, the American Dental Association, is different in that each tooth in the dentition has its own number (in adults) or a letter (in children).
+The universal alphanumeric system adopted by the ADA - the American Dental Association, is distinguished by the fact that each tooth in the dentition has its own number (in adults) or letter (in children).

-The countdown starts from the top right tooth to the left, and then in the bottom row from left to right.
+The count starts from the top right tooth to the left, and then in the bottom row from left to right.

-• where M is the molars, there are 3 of them in the dentition at the top and bottom on both sides, in total 12;
+• where M are molars, there are 3 of them in the dentition at the top and bottom on both sides, 12 in total;

-• P - these are premolars, there are 2 of them, only 8;
+• P are premolars, there are 2 of them, 8 in total;

 • C - fangs, 1 each, 4 in total;